johnson-darko/johnson-darko/README.md

 - 👋 Hi, I’m johnson-darko
 - 👀 A software developer
-- 🌱 I am interested in both Backend and Frontensegeln using Ruby on rails,html,css,javascript,React,Dart/flutter Android developer,sql,nodejs
+- 🌱 I am interested in both Backend and Frontend using Ruby on rails,html,css,javascript,React,Dart/flutter Android developer,sql,nodejs
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me johnsondarko365@gmail.com